 Lanzarote enjoys an exceptional climate all year round.
 Therefore, agriculture is a predominant activity on the island and is truly reflected in the quality of fruit and vegetables.
 Many markets operate in the small villages of the island, the ideal place for buying local fruit and vegetables.

 Traditional Canarian potatoes, cooked in salted water with their skin on.
 If you are looking for a real Canarian culinary experience, then you must try them.
 They are always accompanied by mojo in order to have more flavour.
-These potatoes can be eaten on their own or served with many dishes!
+These potatoes are either a main or a side dish to many different dishes!
 Don’t miss that!

 Mojo picon, Mojo verde

-Mojo is a typical sauce here, there are two kinds: mojo verde, a milder green sauce made with different herbs (beware of garlic) and mojo picon, a red sauce made with chili.
+The typical sauce, served with a variety of dishes is Mojo.
+Two types of mojo exist: mojo verde, a milder green sauce made with different herbs (beware of garlic) and mojo picon, a red sauce made with chili.

 Pimientos al padron – Peppers of Padron

-Gofio is basically local grilled corn wheat, very rich in vitamins, proteins and fibre.
-Gofio is used in deserts, or as a garnish for fish and meat, for soups and stews.
+Gofio consists of local grilled corn wheat, which is very rich in vitamins, proteins and fibre.
+The mixture is popular for deserts, as a garnish for fish and meat, or for soups and stews.
 It used to be a nutrition base of the Guanches, the original inhabitants of the Canary Islands.
-The traditional gofio recipe has been handed down from generation to generation for centuries.
+The Canarians have been handing down the traditional gofio recipe from generation to generation for centuries.
 We highly recommend you to try mousse de gofio (a truly local and mildly sweet Canarian dessert) in one of the local restaurants.

 There are loads of goats in Lanzarote.
-Goat cheese is categorized in three main types: fresh, semi-cured and cured cheese – fresco, semi-curado and curado.
-Local goat farms produce delicious cheeses, and restaurants serve them fresh, grilled or deep-fried.
+Three categories of goat cheese exist: fresh, semi-cured and cured cheese – fresco, semi-curado and curado.
+Local goat farms produce delicious cheese, and restaurants serve them fresh, grilled or deep-fried.